-If the dryer vent cap was visible and within reach, I inspected the opening.
+If the dryer vent cap was visible and within reach, the opening was inspected.
 If it was not visible or within reach (see limitation section), I recommend this be inspected prior to settlement and become part of regular home maintenance afterward.